freakmaxi/kertish-dfs/manager-node/README.md

 }
 ```

-##### Check Action
+##### Repair Action
-Check action is to trigger the consistency and integrity check operation on cluster/clusters.
+Repair action is to trigger the consistency and integrity repair operation on cluster/clusters.

 ##### Possible Status Codes
 - `404`: Not found